Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * the order of the elements is not important

 Example:
 * 4C0 means, drive number 4 from config.g with letter C is assigned to D!0 .
-An example for CNC 5 axis AC table/table configuration.
+An example for CNC 5 axis AC table/table configuration, where the chain starts with C axis inverted in workpiece mode.

 **B"orientationType=zaxis|no|full"**
 The parameter defines how the robot shall behave in respect to orientation information.
 It can not change the physical properties of the robot, i. e. the setting will fail if the printer doesn't support the required mode.
 E. g. a cartesian printer cannot change orientation, so setting to full makes no sense.